nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 This project repository is created based on the Clean Architecture solution template by Jason Taylor, and it uses technology choices and application business logic from this template, like:

-* ASP.NET API with .NET 8
+* ASP.NET API with .NET 9

 * CQRS with MediatR

 * FluentValidations

-* EF Core 8
+* EF Core 9

 * xUnit, FluentAssertions, Moq

+* Result pattern for handling exceptions and errors using

 I used the Clean Architecture template because it uses the CQRS pattern with the MediatR library and vertical slices naturally fit into the commands and queries.